 In presenting this dissertation in partial fulfillment of the requirements for an advanced degree at Idaho State University, I agree that the Library shall make it freely available for inspection.
 I further state that permission for extensive copying of my dissertation for scholarly purposes may be granted by the Dean of the Graduate School, Dean of my academic division, or by the University Librarian.
 It is understood that any copying or publication of this dissertation for financial gain shall not be allowed without my written permission.

-Signature

-Date
+Signature Date

-POSITRON PRODUCTION EFFICIENCY STUDY USING

-HIGH REPETITION RATE LINAC AT IAC
+POSITRON PRODUCTION EFFICIENCY STUDY USING HIGH REPETITION RATE LINAC AT IAC by submitted in partial fulfillment of the requirements for the degree of

-by

 Sadiq Setiniyaz (Shadike Saitiniyazi)

 A dissertation